Underrated 80 films posters

 Martin Scorsese’s most uncharacteristic film is also (probably not coincidentally) one of his most underrated.
 While he’s best known for sweeping gangster epics stuffed with complex morality that tackle big issues, After Hours is pretty much the opposite: a slight, slice-of-life dark comedy with some absurdist elements.

-Griffin Dunne makes for a likable protagonist and the range of unhinged women he meets are beautifully played by the likes of Rosanna Arquette, Linda Fiorentino, and Catherine O´Hara.
+Griffin Dunne makes for a likable protagonist in After Hours.
+And the range of unhinged women he meets are beautifully played by the likes of Rosanna Arquette, Linda Fiorentino, and Catherine O´Hara.
 The scenes involving the latter’s manic ice-cream van driver are among the most entertaining in the film.

 Scorsese orchestrates some bizarre setpieces with his usual flair (it’s not surprising that Tim Burton was also once interested in directing it), and the film wraps up with some pleasingly thought-provoking symmetry.